Difference between revisions of "Sally Mugabe Central Hospital" - Pindula

 |+

-Harare Hospital has 1200 beds and is situated in the Southerton District of Greater Harare.
+Harare Central Hospital was renamed Sally Mugabe Central Hospital in November 2019and has 1200 beds and is situated in the Southerton District of Greater Harare.
 It is the biggest referral Centre in Zimbabwe, and also takes cases from the SADC region.
 In addition, the Hospital is the main service Hospital for the 1 500 000 residents in Greater Harare, plus a number of the adjoining rural areas.
-Since 1966 it has been the Interim Teaching Hospital for the Faculty of Medicine of the [[University of Zimbabwe]].
+Since 1966it has been the Interim Teaching Hospital for the Faculty of Medicine of the [[University of Zimbabwe]].

-Harare Hospital has 1200 beds and is situated in the Southerton District of Greater Harare.

 ==Staff==